microsoft/onnxruntime/docs/reference/operators/add-custom-op.md

 * [Using Custom Ops with TF2ONNX](https://github.com/microsoft/onnxruntime-extensions/blob/main/tutorials/tf2onnx_custom_ops_tutorial.ipynb): This notebook covers converting a TF model using an existing custom op, defining new custom ops in Python to use in conversion, and defining new custom ops in C++.

 ## Calling a native operator from custom operator
-Since 1.12.0, onnxruntime allows its native operators to be called directly by a custom operator through APIs.
+Since 1.12.0, onnxruntime allows its native operators to be called directly by a custom operator through [API](https://github.com/microsoft/onnxruntime/blob/ced7c2deac958391414d2bbf951f86e2fc904b05/include/onnxruntime/core/session/onnxruntime_cxx_api.h#L1156).

 Steps are: